2021-2022 Housing Procedures, Rules and Schedule

 YOUR HOUSING COMMITTEE REPRESENTATIVES

 In Silliman, the Dean is responsible for all housing assignments.
-Room allocation is implemented by the Housing Committee, which is composed of the Dean, the Dean’s AA, senior class chair and at least two permanent representatives from each class.
-The committee affords its members no special privileges, only the immeasurable gratitude of the community and dinner with the dean at a fantastic restaurant of their choosing.
-Any housing concerns should be addressed to the committee.
-The committee will respect confidential communications.
+Room allocation is implemented by the Housing Committee, which is composed of the Dean, the Dean’s AA, and at least two permanent representatives from each class.
+The committee affords its members no special privileges.
+All housing concerns should be addressed to a member of the Housing Committee.
+The Committee will respect confidential communications.

 WHAT YOU NEED TO DO

-All rising juniors and seniors in Silliman are expected to opt in or out of the housing lottery by Friday, March 9, 2018, via a Doodle Poll that the Dean’s office will circulate to these classes.
-Note that all sophomores must live on campus, unless they are married or over 21 years of age.
+All rising juniors and seniors in Silliman are expected to opt in or out of the housing lottery by Friday, April 1, 2021, in Vesta.
+Note that all sophomores must live on campus, unless they are married, over 21 years of age, or are a member of the original class of 2023.

 *Students failing to attend their housing draw will draw last in their class lottery.

 Proxies.
-If an applicant cannot attend a lottery, they must issue a signed proxy nominating a specific individual as their representative.
+If a group leader cannot attend a lottery, they must request to change their group leader in Vesta to someone who can attend the lottery or submit to the Dean’s Office a signed proxy form in advance of the housing draw nominating a specific individual as their representative.

-- Medical singles for cases in which a specific physical disability requires that a student reside in an accessible room or suite.
+- Medical singles for cases in which a specific disability requires that a student reside in a particular type of room or suite.
 Such cases require a physician’s certification.

 - Single-sex bathrooms for religious reasons.